-Infrastructure One of Owasco's adaptation goals is to protect and upgrade local infrastructure to achieve cost savings, as well as stormwater and flood control.
-There are various actions Owasco can take to address this goal, such as assessing the condition of local infrastructure and documenting climate vulnerabilities in the areas of energy, water, transportation, and telecommunications.
-Owasco can also reduce the threat of flooding by working with the Cayuga County Soil and Water Conservation District (SWCD) to improve the capacity of stormwater collection systems and maximize soil infiltration and groundwater recharge.
-Owasco can inventory and prioritize road culvert and shoulder ditch repairs, install green infrastructure measures (i.e. rain gardens, porous pavement, and rain barrels), and encourage downspout disconnection, bioinfiltration, and rainwater harvesting in residential and business communities to reduce stormwater runoff.
-The town can modify local laws to incorporate measure for adaptation to climate change, such as re-evaluating building and zoning codes to discourage/prevent new development in flood-prone and high hazard area.
+One of Montezuma's adaptation goals is to protect and upgrade local infrastructure to achieve cost savings, as well as stormwater and flood control.
+There are various actions Montezuma can take to address this goal, such as assessing the condition of local infrastructure and documenting climate vulnerabilities in the areas of energy, water, transportation, and telecommunications.
+Montezuma can also reduce the threat of flooding by working with the Cayuga County Soil and Water Conservation District to improve the capacity of stormwater collection systems and to maximize soil infiltration and groundwater recharge.

+Montezuma can inventory and prioritize road culvert and shoulder ditch repairs, install green infrastructure measures (i.e. rain gardens, porous pavement, and rain barrels), and encourage downspout disconnection, bioinfiltration, and rainwater harvesting in residential and business communities to reduce stormwater runoff.

+The town can also re-evaluate building and zoning codes to discourage/prevent new development in flood-prone and high hazard areas.